47 Distribution

 Where x_i is the payoff to player i and x_j is the payoff to the other player.

-They prefer to allocate (1,0), even though it is worse for them, because it is also worse for the other player.
+The dictator prefers to allocate (0,1), even though it is worse for them because it is also worse for the other player.

 \sigma<0 can also account for the rejection of low offers in the ultimatum game.

-The Charness and Rabin (2002) model can capture many forms of distributional preferences.
+We can adjust the values of \rho and \sigma to capture many forms of distributional preferences.
 Some are as follows.

-If 1\geq\sigma\geq0, the agent is altruistic.
-A higher payoff to the other player increases the agent’s utility
+If \sigma>0 and \rho>0, the agent is altruistic.
+A higher payoff to the other player increases the agent’s utility.

-If 1\geq\rho\geq0\geq\sigma, the agent is inequality averse.
+If 1\geq\rho\geq 0>\sigma, the agent is inequality averse.
 If the other player has more, the agent’s utility decreases with further gains for the other player.
 If the other player has less, the agent’s utility increases with further gains for either agent.

-If 0\geq\rho\geq\sigma, the agent is status-seeking.
+If 0>\rho\geq\sigma, the agent is status-seeking.
 They gain more utility by having more than the other player.
 Their utility goes up when either they get more or the other player gets less.

 If \rho=\sigma=0 we are left with the classical self-interested utility function.
 The agent only cares about their own payoff.